 AstroAI’s TRMS 6000 does exactly that by featuring built-in explosion-proof ceramic fuse tubes.
 Secure and reliable, these fuses will effectively protect the inner workings of the AstroAI from being damaged even in the event of an accidental overload.
 Capable of protecting the multimeter across all ranges, it’s a game-changer in the category of health and safety.

 Furthermore, the rest of the TRMS 6000’s features are spot-on.
 Easy to use and easy to read, it features a wide range of testing options and professional-quality accuracy, making it ideal for everything from home use to commercial applications.
-In short, it’s the multimeter that we choose for our own toolbox – and we recommend that you do the same!
+In short, we think it’s the best multimeter of the year and we choose it for our own toolbox – so of course we recommend that you do the same!